-Chapter V, Section 3 describes the Exchange's authority to declare trading halts in one or more options traded on the Exchange.
-The Exchange proposes to make clear in the Proposed Rule that it will nullify any transaction that occurs during a trading halt in the affected option on the Exchange pursuant to Section 6.
-If any trades occur notwithstanding a trading halt then the Exchange believes it appropriate to nullify such transactions.
-While the Exchange may halt options trading for various reasons, such a scenario almost certainly is due to extraordinary circumstances and is potentially the result of market-wide coordination to halt options trading or trading generally.
+Exchange Rule 702 describes the Exchange's authority to declare trading halts in one or more options traded on the Exchange.
+The Exchange proposes to make clear in the Proposed Rule that it will nullify any transaction that occurs during a trading halt in the affected option on the Exchange pursuant to Rule 702, or with respect to equity options (including options overlying ETFs), during a regulatory halt as declared by the primary listing market for the underlying security.10 If any trades occur notwithstanding a trading halt then the Exchange believes it appropriate to nullify such transactions.
+While trading may be halted for various reasons, such a scenario almost certainly is due to extraordinary circumstances and is potentially the result of market-wide coordination to halt options trading or trading generally.
 Accordingly, the Exchange does not believe it is appropriate to allow trades to stand if such trades should not have occurred in the first place.